Azure-Samples/Cognitive-Face-CSharp-sample/README.md

 1. Double-click the *FaceTutorialCS.sln* file, which opens in Visual Studio.
 1. Expand *MainWindow.xaml*, then open *MainWindow.xaml.cs*.
 1. Replace `<SubscriptionKey>` with your valid subscription key.
-1. Replace or verify the Azure region (`baseUri`) associated with your key.
+1. Replace or verify the Azure region (`faceEndpoint`) associated with your key.
 1. Build the project, which installs the Face service NuGet package.
 1. Run the program.
 1. Browse and select an image containing faces.